jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 web  server.
 This  web server  would  not serve  several requests  per second, but  for a  single user  it is  sufficient.
 MongoDB  because I already know  SQL and this project  would not improve my  knowledge of SQL.
-So I chose to explore MongDB's functionalities.
-And may be also [PDL](https://metacpan.org/pod/PDL) if it allows me to compare boolean matrices.
+So I chose to explore MongoDB's functionalities.
+I also thought of [PDL](https://metacpan.org/pod/PDL) but in the end I did not use it.

-Plan B: no  plan B for `GD.pm`, I  know it works and I  am confident I will  manage.
-If  I  cannot  use  MongoDB, I  will  go  back  to  SQL programming with [SQLite](https://www.sqlite.org/index.html).
+Plan B: no plan  B for `GD.pm`, I know it works and  I was confident I would  manage.
+If  I could  not use  MongoDB, I  would go back to  SQL programming with [SQLite](https://www.sqlite.org/index.html).
-And if I  cannot work with Dancer2,  I would do old-school  CGI like I used to do back in 1998 or 1999.
+And if I could not work with  Dancer2, I would do old-school CGI like I used to do back in 1998 or 1999.

 What  about  Raku?
 Good  question.
 I received  my  first  Raku  book (actually  Perl  6, as  it  was  named at  this  time)  just before  I initialised  my Github  repo and  before I  wrote the  first programme line.
-I knew there is a Raku port of Dancer, [Bailador](https://modules.raku.org/dist/Bailador:cpan:UFOBAT).
+I learnt there is a Raku port of Dancer, [Bailador](https://modules.raku.org/dist/Bailador:cpan:UFOBAT).
 Then, reading the list of modules in [https://modules.raku.org/](https://modules.raku.org/),